jac-uk/digital-platform/README.md

 # JAC Digital Platform

-This repository contains 'back end' components and configuration of the [JAC digital platform](https://github.com/jac-uk/documentation).
+This repository contains backend components and configuration of the [JAC digital platform](https://github.com/jac-uk/documentation).

 We have kept folder and file names closely aligned to the corresponding Firebase and Google Cloud services.